 For positive social change to occur, our communities rely on all of us engaging in multiple ways, along various pathways.
 This positive change creates conditions, access, and opportunities for everyone to have enough of what they need to thrive, which in turn creates healthier, more vibrant, equitable, and sustainable communities.

-The Pathways for Civic Action and Social Change describe a range of possibilities by which we can be civically engaged in our communities and create social change.
+The Pathways for Civic Action and Social Change describe a range of possibilities by which we can be civically engaged in our communities and create social change, regardless of career/field of interest.
 We need people working within all of these pathways to create change, however one person does not need to be involved with each path - it's all about finding what you're interested in, or have knowledge and expertise in.
 You can also be involved in as many paths as you would like.

 How will you work for a just, fair, and inclusive society?